 Let’s SCOOT: How Dubai Traffic Systems Work

 Dubai’s cars are known around the world, and not just those belonging to the people, but even those that belong to Dubai’s Police.
 But with the increase in cars, also comes with the growth in traffic, which has become increasingly advanced and sophisticated.
-Therefore, just like every major city in the world, Dubai also suffers from a traffic congestion, and although government and the Road and Transport Authority of Dubai work tirelessly on decreasing the traffic, the problem sure has no signs of stopping.
+Therefore, just like every major city in the world, Dubai also suffers from a traffic congestion, and although government and the Road and Transport Authority of Dubai work tirelessly on decreasing the traffic through Dubai Traffic systems, the problem sure has no signs of stopping.